Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/wk9-lab2-pilots-debrief-draft.md

 #### Task T1: Filter Tasks (120s limit)

 **Facilitator reads**:
-> "You've been asked to find all tasks containing the word 'report'.
+> "You've been asked to find all tasks containing the word '2870'.
 Use the filter to show only matching tasks, then count how many remain."

 **Note-taker records**:
 - How long to find filter box?